GoHighLevel vs. ServiceTitan: Marketing Platform vs. Field Service ERP

 Stack: GoHighLevel + ServiceTitan

-At this level, ServiceTitan’s operational depth pays for itself.
-You need real dispatch, a real pricebook, CSR tooling, and accounting integration that doesn’t require manual exports.
-The $2,000/month ServiceTitan contract is a rounding error on your revenue.
+At this level, ServiceTitan pays for itself operationally.
+You need real dispatch, a pricebook, CSR tooling, and accounting integration.
+The $2,000/month ServiceTitan cost is small relative to revenue.

-GHL still earns its keep on the marketing side — running the lead nurture sequences, reputation management, and paid traffic follow-up that ServiceTitan’s Marketing Pro module handles clumsily.
-Some shops at this level eventually consolidate to ServiceTitan Marketing Pro and drop GHL, but most find GHL’s automation is still more capable for cold-lead nurturing.
+GHL still earns its keep on marketing — running lead nurture sequences, reputation management, and paid traffic follow-up that ServiceTitan’s Marketing Pro handles less effectively.

 The “All-in-One” Trap

-Both companies market themselves as all-in-one platforms.
-Neither is — not for a home service contractor.
+Both companies claim to be all-in-one.
+Neither is — not for home service contractors.

-GHL is all-in-one for a marketing agency or a contractor who only wants marketing tools.
-It will not run your field service operations.
-The contractors who buy GHL expecting it to replace their dispatching software are disappointed within 60 days.
+GHL is all-in-one for marketing agencies.
+It won’t run field service operations.
+Contractors who buy GHL expecting it to replace dispatching are disappointed in 60 days.

 ServiceTitan is all-in-one for field service operations.
-It will not run your marketing engine.
-The contractors who buy ServiceTitan expecting it to replace their marketing automation are disappointed when their Google Ads leads go cold because the follow-up sequences don’t exist.
+It won’t run your marketing engine.
+Contractors who buy ServiceTitan expecting it to replace marketing automation are disappointed when Google Ads leads go cold.

-The honest answer — which neither company’s sales team will give you — is that you need both, or you need one of them plus something else.
+The honest answer — which neither sales team gives you — is that you need both or one plus something else.

 Which One to Start With

-If you’re a contractor with no software stack today, the answer depends on your biggest problem:
+If you have no software stack today, the answer depends on your biggest problem:

-Your biggest problem is generating leads and following up on them → Start with GoHighLevel.
-Pair it with Jobber or Housecall Pro for operations.
-You can add ServiceTitan later if your operational complexity demands it.
+Your biggest problem is generating and following up on leads → Start with GoHighLevel.
+Add Jobber or Housecall Pro for operations.
+Add ServiceTitan later if you need it.

-Your biggest problem is operational chaos — techs not knowing their schedule, invoices not getting paid, QuickBooks a disaster, no pricebook consistency → Start with ServiceTitan or Housecall Pro (if you’re under $500K).
-Get your operations clean first.
-Layer in proper marketing automation second.
+Your biggest problem is operational chaos — techs don’t know their schedule, invoices aren’t paid, QuickBooks is a mess, no pricebook — Start with ServiceTitan or Housecall Pro if you’re under $500K.
+Get operations clean first.
+Add marketing automation second.

 You’re already using one and wondering if you should switch → You probably shouldn’t switch.
 You should add.
-GHL + your existing FSM software is almost certainly the right move.
+GHL plus your existing FSM software is almost certainly right.

-The shops that run the tightest operations use specialized tools that are genuinely best-in-class for their domain, not one platform that does eight things adequately.
-GoHighLevel is excellent at marketing automation.
-ServiceTitan is excellent at field service operations.
-Pick the problem you’re solving today, use the right tool for it, and build toward running both.
+The best shops use specialized tools that are best-in-class for their domain, not one platform doing eight things adequately.
+GoHighLevel excels at marketing automation.
+ServiceTitan excels at field service operations.
+Pick the problem you’re solving today and use the right tool.
+Build toward running both.